smart-data-models/dataModel.GreenEnergy/PhotovoltaicDevice/doc/spec.md

         type: Property
         units: Millimeters
     moduleNOCT:
-      description: 'Normal Operating Cell Temperature measurements.
+      description: Normal Operating Cell Temperature measurements.
 The format is structured by a sub-property of 5 items.
 Pmax in Watt.
 Umpp in Volt.
 Impp in Ampere.
 Uoc in Volt.
-Isc in Ampere'
+Isc in Ampere
       properties:
         Impp:
           minimum: 0